elfhosted/elfhosted.com/docs/blog/posts/infra/4th-july-2024.md

 Inspired by the weird scary-shark-movie tradition :shark:, I've added coupon code `SHARKBAIT24` to the store, giving 4.7% discount to celebrate (*expires 6th July*).

-## Jun 2024's Elf-Disclosure report published
+## Jun 2024's ElfReport report published

-Our [Elf-Disclosure report for June 2024](/open/jun-2024/) is now published.
+Our [ElfReport report for June 2024](/open/jun-2024/) is now published.
 It's a long read, so buckle up!
 Also, this is the first month we've had a previous **year's** report to reflect back on.
-To see how far we've come, compare with the [June 2023 Elf-Disclosure](/open/jun-2023/) report!
+To see how far we've come, compare with the [June 2023 ElfReport](/open/jun-2023/) report!

 !!! warning "Grandfathered subscription pricing deprecated from 1 Aug"